eliotmiller/clootl/examples/dataDownload.md

                                data_path="~/projects/otapi/AvesData")
 ```

-Alternately, you can automatically download all the data from the
+Alternatively, you can automatically download all the data from the
 AvesData github repo.
-It will be unpacked as folder in whatever
+It will be unpacked as a folder in whatever
 directory you pass in.
 This example creates a folder in your current
 working directory with the data named “AvesData-main”.
 It will also save
-the location to your R environment file, so that clootl automatically
+the location to your R environment file, so that `clootl` automatically
 knows where to look for the data.

 ``` r